 Vegan fish sauce.
 Make your own vegan fish sauce following our simple four-ingredient recipe: soy sauce, dried shiitake, miso paste and kombu.
 If you want to skip this part, you can substitute the amount of fish sauce for soy sauce or buy an already-made fish sauce.

 Sweetener.
 The perfect Pad Thai is lightly sweet.
 Restaurants in Europe tend to add too much sugar when making this dish as it adds flavour but our recipe calls for just a little amount of panela sugar and it tastes delicious.
-You can alternatively use brown sugar, coconut aminos, or maple syrup.
+You can alternatively use brown sugar or maple syrup.

 Lime juice.
 This last ingredient will give the sauce a zingy flavour.
 You can use lemon juice as well, but to make a proper pad Thai, you better get limes!